Gunnvant/text_representation/index.Rmd

 --- &submitcompare1
 ## Representing text for ML tasks
-The problem with BOW represetntation of text is:
+The problem with BOW representation of text is:

 *** .explanation
 The problem with BOW representation is that the importance of the words is not captured only counts are considered.